wazery/CareerFoundry-Weather-App/README.md

 Don't forget to use or star them ;)

+# Minimal Configuration and Setup

+In this app we don't need to save to a database, so I removed the ActiveRecord module.
+We also don't send emails, so I just used the Rails modules that the app needs (ActionView, ActionController, Sprockets).
+You can check the `Gemfile` and the `config/application.rb` for this setup.

 # BDD

 I wrote some features and step definations for the application.
 I used Cucumber as I used to use this awesome framework.